Kanaries/pygwalker/README.md

     </a>
 </p>

-[**PyGWalker**](https://github.com/Kanaries/pygwalker) can simplify your Jupyter Notebook data analysis and data visualization workflow, by turning your pandas dataframe into a Tableau-style User Interface for visual exploration.
+[**PyGWalker**](https://github.com/Kanaries/pygwalker) can simplify your Jupyter Notebook data analysis and data visualization workflow, by turning your pandas dataframe (and polars dataframe) into a Tableau-style User Interface for visual exploration.

 **PyGWalker** (pronounced like "Pig Walker", just for fun) is named as an abbreviation of "**Py**thon binding of **G**raphic **Walker**".
 It integrates Jupyter Notebook (or other jupyter-based notebooks) with [Graphic Walker](https://github.com/Kanaries/graphic-walker), a different type of open-source alternative to Tableau.
 It allows data scientists to analyze data and visualize patterns with simple drag-and-drop operations.